mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

   return _experiment_fn
 ```

-Considering that you already have multiple hosts configured and a Estimator model using Experiments
+Considering that you already have multiple hosts configured and an Estimator model using Experiments
-you'll only need a `TF_CONFIG` environment variable on each host.
-You can set up the hosts manually or check [tensorflow/ecosystem](https://github.com/tensorflow/ecosystem) for instructions about how to set up a Cluster.
+you'll only need a `TF_CONFIG` environment variable setted up properly on each host.
+You can set up the hosts manually or check [tensorflow/ecosystem](https://github.com/tensorflow/ecosystem)
+for instructions about how to set up a Cluster.

 @tobyboyd: link to Google Cloud MLE?